19 Places to Visit in July That Are Actually Worth It (USA)

 The Finger Lakes Region is the Napa Valley of Upstate New York and makes some of the best cold weather wines in the country.

-Posts to help you plan your trip to the Finger Lakes:
+Plan your trip to the Finger Lakes:

 Hotels around Seneca Lake